 Today, Leff’s scrappy sanctuary for geeks “who know where the good stuff is” has morphed into a slick CBS-run resource for, you guessed it, foodies.
 And I’ve become all too aware that writers viewed as gastronomic trailblazers from one angle may look like cultural interlopers from another.
 And yet the Chowhound in me still yanks the leash: I’ll always believe that sniffing out the smallest hole-in-the-wall is a more critical mission than splurging at the latest hot spot.
 At the very least, I might taste a dish I’ve never tried.
 At best, I may actually learn something from a new (to me) experience—about the cuisine in question, about the part of the world it comes from, maybe even about myself and my own assumptions, good or bad.

 So come with me on this web series tour of hidden gems in and around Denver.
-And if you have any favorites off-the-beaten path, please share them with us all in the comment section below.
+And if you have any favorites off-the-beaten path, please share them with us on Facebook or Twitter.

 What defines a true Irish pub?
 Some cite the bar staff’s ability to pull a proper Guinness; others say the two-part pour is a gimmick.
 Some might scour the menu for shepherd’s pie, colcannon, and boxty—but good luck finding much of that here in Denver.
 Even if you do find a few across-the-pond specialties, they’re likely to be sandwiched between wings, burgers, and all of the usual sports-bar suspects.
 It’s just the American way.